 Wait, so am I calling this current downturn a market crash?
 Not really.

-In fact, the stock markets see a correction of at least 10% every two years on average.
+The stock markets see an average correction of at least 10% every two years.

 For those of us who have been through several of these, we know that the markets come out stronger on the other side!